 The program has had some great player achievements, including:

 Each year in January, Hume hosts the ITF Melbourne Wheelchair Tennis Open, this sees the best men and women wheelchair tennis players in the world compete prior to playing the Australian Open.
-In 2018 most of the Top 10 men and women’s players competed at Hume.
+In 2020 all of the Top 10 men and and 8 of the top 10 women players competed at Hume.

 “To have the Wheelchair Tennis Hub each week and also to have an international wheelchair tennis tournament means Hume really has become one of Australia’s number 1 spots to play wheelchair tennis” said Lawrence Gileno.“ The inspiration the Hub players get by meeting and hitting with the international stars really generates enthusiasm”.